 I define your and my grief as the loss of love.
 For those of you living a far distance from a loving family or are estranged from your adult children, I am sure you think of the memories that will never be, the kisses your grandchildren will never feel, the adventures you could have shared, and the advice you could have left them in their heads and the missed family get-togethers.

-Sometimes, I wish I lived in Japan, where older family members are revered, and children stay in the nest!
+Sometimes, I wish I lived in Japan, where older family members are revered, and children stay in the nest, unlike my own mother who I am estranged from.
 Don’t you?!
 Want to move?
 Amen.

 I found my answer.
 It has taken years to discover.
 I hope for those of you who are in my shoes that I have given you food for thought.
 If your family tosses you out — find a new family!
 It is not easy and I am still trying to find my footing.
 It is my goal, and, every goal is commendable.
 It is my hope and hope is a driver to discovery.
 Luckily, I have my big girl pants on.
 I am climbing the stairs and I know I will live into an answer — one day.

-Are you willing to challenge your assumptions in regards to your dilemmas?
+Are you willing to challenge your assumptions in regards to an ethical dilemma involving estranged mothers?
 Please share with me in the comments below.

 Is it Time for an Inner Journey?
 How to Reach for Happiness in 2025